-Any student who has completed two years of college (60 semester hours) may apply for admission to the upper division program.
+Students must follow regular University admission procedures and upon admission declare their specific major in one of these areas of Hospitality Management or choose the general Hospitality degree option.
 A maximum of 60 credits will be granted for both Associate in Arts and Associate in Science degrees.
 One may enroll on either a full-time or a part-time basis.
 International students must enroll full-time.
 Students with less than 60 transfer credits must meet freshman admission criteria.
 All students must meet the University's Core Curriculum requirements prior to graduation.
-Students with an Associate in Arts degree from a Florida public community college will have met the University Core Curriculum requirements.
+Students with an Associate in Arts degree from an institution within the Florida College System will have met the University Core Curriculum requirements.

 It is not necessary to have been previously enrolled in a hotel, restaurant, or tourism program.
 The curriculum will provide the specialized professional education to equip the student for a career in hospitality and tourism management.
-Students with training in liberal arts, business, education, or technology, for example, are qualified to enroll in the program.
+Students with background in liberal arts, business, education, or technology, for example, are qualified to enroll in the program.

-A maximum of 60 lower division undergraduate semester credits may be transferred from a community college program.
+A maximum of 60 lower division undergraduate semester credits may be transferred.
 More credits may be transferred from a related upper-division program at a four-year institution.

 There is a requirement that all students complete at least 1000 hours of practical training work experience in the hospitality or tourism industry, in addition to the Advanced Internship of 300 hours.
 A minimum of 800 hours of the total 1300 hours must be completed while enrolled at FIU.
 Work experience documentation is required.
-All graduating students will be required to attend the "Life After College" Workshop.